VisionEval/VisionEval-Docs/tutorials/ve-state/Running_VESTATE.md

 After running the script you will see how the modules will be running in order.

 The model run will take approximately 45 minutes.
 Once complete, the output are exported to `../models/VE-State/outputs` in 3 different zone levels.

 ## Querying results

-To extract all results to .csv files, run
+To extract all results to .csv files, run:

 ```
 statemod$extract()